DareData/lp-python101/01-general_python/README.md

 ## How to execute a Python Script from the command line

+TBD

 ## How to run Notebooks

+TBD

 ## Let's play!

 Before leaving this section, it's important that you can execute your own Python code and be comfortable with Jupyter notebooks.
 Head over to the `1-general_python.ipynb` and run the code you see in there.
 Also, try to run the `example.py` file from the command line!

+Also, take a shot at the quiz we've prepared for you [here](https://forms.gle/L13J3jQk16gmypw16)

 After being able to do both of these tasks, you're good to go!